 The tourist scene in Kuching is mainly centered around the meticulously maintained waterfront and adjacent bazaar in Chinatown.
 The wide walkway is free of touts, hawkers, and hassle; simple food stalls sell snacks and cold drinks.
-A small stage is the focal point for festivals and local music.
+A small stage is a focal point for festivals and local music.

 The waterfront stretches from near India Street - a shopping zone - and the open-air market (on the west end) to the luxurious Grand Margherita Hotel (on the east end).

 Across the Sarawak River, the impressive DUN State Legislative Assembly Building is highly visible but not open to tourists.
-The white building is Fort Margherita, constructed in 1879 to guard the river from pirates.
+The white building is Fort Margherita, constructed in 1879 to guard the river against pirates.

-Farther to the left is the Astana palace, built in 1870 by Charles Brooke as a wedding gift to his wife.
+Farther to the left is the Astana Palace, built in 1870 by Charles Brooke as a wedding gift to his wife.
 The current Head of State to Sarawak currently resides in Astana.

 Note: Although taxi boats offer rides across the river, Fort Margherita, the state building, and Astana are all currently closed to tourists.